Breastfeeding Food Tips: Can I Eat Honey While Breastfeeding?

 Now that you know it’s safe to eat honey while breastfeeding, you hopefully have more peace of mind adding it to your nightly cup of tea or making your breakfast a little sweeter.
 There’s no denying that honey is delicious, but it’s also a very healthy food that new moms can incorporate into their diet.

-While there’s no direct benefit of eating honey for a mother’s milk supply, parents (dads too!) may benefit from this addition because if its:
+While there’s no direct benefit of eating honey for a mother’s milk supply, parents (dads too!) may benefit from this addition because of its:

-As we said before, while honey doesn’t have any effect on milk supply or breastfeeding in general, it can still be a good idea to add it to your diet.
+As we said before, while honey doesn’t have any effect on milk supply or breastfeeding in general, it still offers a variety of health benefits.
 Consider eating honey with some foods that can improve your milk supply.
 Here are a few ideas to get started:

 Honey is truly a powerhouse ingredient.
 If you’re not feeling well, or have a cough, a spoonful of it can soothe your throat and boost your immune system.
 If you need a way to relax at night after putting baby to bed, a cup of tea with honey can help calm any nerves and make bedtime a breeze.

-The same is true for pregnant moms – honey is a safe ingredient to enjoy when you’re expecting.
+The same is true for pregnant women – honey is a safe ingredient to enjoy when you’re expecting.

 The time spent nurturing your little one is precious.
 Commemorate the special bond with a piece of timeless breast milk jewelry.
 Explore our breast milk keepsake that lasts a lifetime and represents the beautiful connection between mother and baby.
 Shop unique breastmilk jewelry today from KeepsakeMom.